fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 Since we also need a `remove` operation for our use case, we have been using Counting Bloom filters, a variant of Bloom filters.
 Counting Bloom filters retain most of the properties that regular Bloom filters have.
 The `remove` operation comes at the cost of an increased memory footprint.
 Each position in the array is no longer a single bit but a group of bits representing a counter.
 Whenever an element is inserted into the filter, the counters for all $k$ positions are incremented by 1.
-To remove an element, we simply decrement the counters.
+To remove an element, we decrement the counters.

 ## Cuckoo Filters
 Bloom filters are the most known members of a class of data structures called Approximate Membership Query Filters (AMQ Filters).